The Protocol for Homeless People in Public Places is an important element of the Government’s response to

 and the non-government sector.

-The inquiry will evaluate how the Protocol is working in practice and the opportunities available to strengthen the current approach, with a particular focus on reducing street sleeping.
+The inquiry evaluated how the Protocol is working in practice and the opportunities available to strengthen the current approach.

 That the Committee inquires into and reports on: